ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Evaluation

 \section{Evaluation}

 The evaluation comprises three entirely independent studies that use distinct data sources, methodologies, and environments.
-The first study reports results from a commercial operator trial comparing BRT+QADC against the native cloud-gaming stack under matched conditions.
-The second study analyzes an offline object-release trace captured from an Nvidia GeForce NOW session and applies the receiver-side scheduling algorithm to the same underlying traffic to compare smoothed and unsmoothed release behavior.
-The third study evaluates ADC on a synthetic recovery pattern designed to reflect short-scale jitter characteristics observed in practice, which isolates the algorithmic behavior under controlled delay variation.
+The first study reports results from a commercial operator trial comparing LT3+\arcq\ against the native cloud-gaming stack under matched conditions.
+The second study analyzes an offline block-release trace captured from an Nvidia GeForce NOW session and applies the receiver-side scheduling protocol to the same underlying traffic to compare smoothed and unsmoothed release behavior.
+The third study evaluates \arc\ on a synthetic recovery pattern designed to reflect short-scale jitter characteristics observed in practice, which isolates the protocol behavior under controlled delay variation.
 Each study stands on its own, with separate data sources and experimental setups, and together they highlight different aspects of receiver-side scheduling behavior.